Egg decorating in Slavic culture: Types

 There are many types of decorated eggs produced in Slavic culture, and their names are usually based on the techniques used to prepare them.

 The most universal type of egg decoration in Slavic countries is the krashanka, a simple boiled egg dyed a single color.
 Before modern chemical dyes became common, women would use natural botanical dyestuffs to make the dyes.
 The most common color for krashanky was red, usually obtained from onion skins.
 Krashanky were made to be blessed and eaten, although they were involved in games on Easter and sometimes used for ritual purposes.

 The most common form of egg decoration in Slavic culture, beyond simple single color krashanky, utilizes the process of wax-resist dyeing similar to batik.
 A tool similar to a canting called a "kistka" is used to apply hot wax to the shell of an egg, which is then placed in a series of dye baths.
-The wax prevents the dye from reacing the surface of the egg; multiple layers of wax and color may be applied to build the pattern which is then revealed when the wax is removed (by melting it off) at the end.
+The wax prevents the dye from reaching the surface of the egg; multiple layers of wax and color may be applied to build the pattern which is then revealed when the wax is removed (by melting it off) at the end.

 Wax-resist type eggs (pysanky) had ritual purposes: the calling out of spring, ensuring fertility, or protection.
 The eggs were left intact, as there was magic within the egg itself, and allowed to dry out over time.
 In modern times, these eggs are usually meant to be decorative objects of art, rather than magical amulets, and the egg yolk and white are usually removed by blowing them out through a small hole in the egg.

 Other techniques were more regional, and include a "scratch" technique, where dye is applied to an egg and then patterns scratched onto the shell; painted eggs, where the shells are painted using a brush; and various versions of appliqué, where items (straw, paper, beads, sequins) are glued to the shell of an egg.